 Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit and loss.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial assets and liabilities held at FVTPL are included in profit and loss in the period in which they arise.
-Loan receivable and derivative liability are recognized as FVTPL.
 Where management has opted to recognize a financial liability at FVTPL, any changes associated with the Company's own credit risk will be recognized in other comprehensive income (loss).
-Consideration payable and derivative liability are financial liabilities recognized as FVTPL.
+Marketable securities are measured at FVTPL.